Fees and funding

 The unit aims to:

-• Inform students of how policies directly affect social, cultural and economic factors and shape the health of the nation
+• Develop a critical understanding in students of how policies directly affect social, cultural and economic factors and shape the health of the nation.

 • Teach students that critical evaluation of the current knowledge, theory and evidence of social, cultural and economic influences on health is the basis for effective intervention to improve health outcomes.